Pastoral Care

 Key Topics

 Topics addressed in the dedicated Pastoral Care lessons align with and address our College Core Values: Perseverance, Resilience, Integrity, Diversity and Empathy.
-Other important issues include body image, self-esteem and identity, decision-making, sexuality education, nutrition, self-respect, healthy habits, risk-taking behaviours, leadership, drug education, conflict resolution, emotional intelligence, relationships and personal safety among others.
+Other important issues include online safety, digital citizenship, body image, self-esteem and identity, decision-making, nutrition, self-respect, healthy habits, risk-taking behaviours, leadership, drug education, conflict resolution, emotional intelligence, relationships and personal safety among others.

 Leadership Programs